 Racketears – Colwyn Bay band (formed Aug04), feat; Tom Edney (gtr,voc) (pic above), Oli Morgan-Jones (gtr) (ex Jesse), Adam Wright (bass), Regan Sergent (keys), Aidan Williams (drms) who replaced Chris Gozzard.
 Rec’d airplay (6 times up to Feb06) on Adam Walton’s BBC Radio Wales Show.
 Rel single Tundra Boy (Complete Control Dec06).
-Tom quit the band Sep08 taking many of the songs with him, Oli took on vocal duties before they called it a day (myspace) (gig reviews) (video)
+Tom quit the band Sep08 taking many of the songs with him, Oli took on vocal duties and they put out 4 tracks on Reverbnation before they called it a day (myspace) (gig reviews) (video)

 Radio Cymru – (a rant from Ankst-music) “…the publicly funded radio service (BBC) that is supposed to reflect & inform Welsh speakers of all ages & tastes.
 Unfortunately nobody has told them that Welsh people are in fact intelligent, modern & alive.
 They seemed to be under a misapprehension that Welsh people are incredibly stupid, stopped listening to new music sometime around 1973 & have nothing better to do than lap up the infantile banter of 95% of the so called DJs.
 New music when played at all is forced onto late night programmes whilst 90% of the station’s output ignores the last 20 years of contemporary Welsh music.
 A piece of advice – don’t bother complaining about their terrible service & patronising attitude & their refusal to play anything decent or contemporary because they don’t acknowledge that they are in any way fallible or wrong.
 In a word they don’t care about to us so I think we shouldn’t care about them.
 Just switch off!…”

 Radio D – the revolutionary web radio for the Welsh underground scene, believed to have something to do with Johnny R (of R-bennig).
 Mysteriously came to an end (Aug00).
 But resurfaced 5.1.03, & disappeared again soon after, which is typical of Johnny R.

 Radionic – Colwyn Bay band (early 90s) feat; James Cassidy, Nathan Page, Terry Love & Naldo Algeiri (see also Pocket Venus, Westhead, Slide, Fatty Hatners, Jam Pilots).